giuliadiciccopucci/researchdesign/README.md

 *--------------------------------------------------------------------

 * Facebook
-gen facebook_minutes = .
-replace facebook_minutes = 0    if facebook_usage == "Don't use it"
+* the values of the variables are the means of the categories of the questions gen facebook_minutes = . replace facebook_minutes = 0    if facebook_usage == "Don't use it"
 replace facebook_minutes = 15   if facebook_usage == "Less than 30 minutes"